garridoq/malis-project/README.md

 On this repository you will also find a document called *Report.pdf* which contains an explanation of the methods, of our implementation, and most importantly of of results.

+The slides used for our oral presentation are also available as *presentation.pdf*.

 ## Technology used

 For this project, we used the following libraries :